AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/test_a_project.md

 ## Deploy your app

-Ultimately, the people who experience the content you're building in Stingray won't see the Stingray editor at all.
+Ultimately, the people who experience the content you're building won't see the interactive editor at all.
 You *deploy* your project -- that is, you package it up into a standalone form.
 On Windows, this is an executable *.exe* application accompanied by some *.dll* libraries and data files; on mobile platforms, it's a simple app.
 Anytime you're ready, you can deploy your project for whatever target platform you want to test or distribute.

 This is a great way to test, because: